jxiong1/jxiong1.github.io/essays/typescript.md

 ## My First Impression
 As someone who is actively using JavaScript for work, I think it's a great language for software developement.
 It's lightweight, fast, and a popular language used across websites.
 When I first heard aboput TypeScript, it was explained to me like a extension of JavaScript, where types are now declearable for all variables, I wasn't super hyped about it.
 Since JavaScript works just fine for me, and cases like the one I mentioned in the previous section rarely happens and are easily fixable.
-Then I started scripting in TypeScript for a software engineering I have to take, and I see the benefit of using TypeScript.
+Then I started scripting in TypeScript for a software engineering class, and I see the benefit of using TypeScript.

 As mentioned before, TypeScript catches errors during compile-time, as I am typing the code.
 This means I get to correct my mistake before I spend my time running the script only to find out I have made a mistake somewhere when it returns an error.
 How great is that?